maryamawitG/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5,script that lists all local variables and environment variables, and functions 6,script that creates a new local variable
-7,script that creates a new global variable script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
+7,script that creates a new global variable
+8,script that prints the result of t;he addition of 128 with the value stored inthe environment variable TRUEKNOWLEDGE 9,script that prints the result of POWER divided by DIVIDE, followed by a new line